MicrosoftDocs/azure-devops-docs/docs/organizations/public/about-public-projects.md

 For additional information, see [Differences and limitations for non-members of a public project](feature-differences.md).

 To contribute to a project by adding or modifying code, work items, pipelines, or more, a user must be [added as a member of the project](invite-users-public.md).
-For an overview of services contributors have access to, see [What do I get with VSTS?](../../user-guide/services.md)
+For an overview of services contributors have access to, see [What do I get with Azure DevOps?](../../user-guide/services.md)

 ## Get started with a public project